 Dillon was only 16 years old when he made the decision to become an organ donor.
 “We didn’t know he registered,” said his mother, Angel.
 Dillon provided the Gift of Sight to two recipients, along with being a tissue donor.

-The Mueller Family express a very special thank you to the entire staff of the Aurora Bay Care Medical Center for the love and special care extended to Dillon and his family before his death from an allergic reaction to a bee sting.
-The family advocates for organ, tissue and eye donation.
+The Mueller Family expresses a very special thank you to the entire staff of the Aurora Bay Care Medical Center for the love and special care extended to Dillon and his family before his death from an allergic reaction to a bee sting.
+The family advocates for organ, tissue, and eye donation.